gencat/participa/docs/HOW_TO_UPGRADE.md

     * Move omniauth buttons render below sign in form.
   * `app/views/decidim/devise/shared/_omniauth_buttons.html.erb (decidim-core)`
     * Move 'or' separator above social register button.

-### Temporal fixes

-#### Temporal fix: format debate's start_time / end_time in debate_form.rb map_model method

-Currently, has been applied decorator pattern, in file:

-* `decorators/decidim/debates/admin/debate_form_decorator.rb`
-  * Override format debate's start_time / end_time in map_model method

-The reason for this, is that a wrong format arrived to from_params method on Rectify form This happened only when after having created a debate with start_time / end_time, we wanted to edit it and change only one date field, this is only start_time or end_time.
-In that moment, de form date's validation fields threw an error because the other date field was in wrong format, so form_builder wasn't able to assign to form.

-In next versions, this issue will be patched in `decidim/decidim`, so this override could be removed:
-- app/forms/decidim/debates/admin/debate_form.rb

 ### Existing modules
 These are custom modules and this is what you have to keep in mind when updating the version of Decidim.